George R.R. Martin Names ‘Most Powerful’ Marvel Character

 Martin’s acknowledgement of the raw power of actress Brie Larson’s Captain Marvel character shows the increasing embrace of critics and fans of what many are hailing as a mainstream superhero movie with a fiercely feminist message.

 Captain Marvel has been widely acclaimed as a win in terms of female representation, particularly in the male-dominated superhero genre.
-Promotions for the highly-anticipated Avengers: Endgame have carried the fervor further forward, teasing the inclusion of the Captain Marvel character in that film as well.
+Promotions for the highly anticipated Avengers: Endgame have carried the fervor further forward, teasing the inclusion of the Captain Marvel character in that film as well.

 In any case, Martin is on board and his message is spreading quickly.
-A recent tweet linking to his Captain Marvel blog post picked up more than 300 retweets and sparked conversation generating 100s of comments.
+A recent tweet linking to his Captain Marvel blog post picked up more than 300 retweets and sparked conversation generating hundreds of comments.

 The newest Marvel movie, CAPTAIN MARVEL, is a lot of fun! https://t.co/VxPX9BGbeP pic.twitter.com/lcP9xHFxuE